-This model is not new.
-It has already been adopted for whistleblowers under the Corporations Act 2001 (Cth) and under the Taxation Administration Act 1953 (Cth) at section 14ZZZC.
-In introducing this change to the Corporations Act, Parliament recognised that:
+As acknowledged in the Consultation Paper, this model is not new.
+It has already been adopted for whistleblowers under the Corporations Act 2001 (Cth) at section 1317AH, the Public Interest Disclosure Act 2013 (Cth) at section 18, and the Taxation Administration Act 1953 (Cth) at section 14ZZZC.
+In introducing the change to the Corporations Act, Parliament recognised that: